Speak to an Advisor +91 98290 17524

 In a sale-leaseback resort investment, you buy a registered real-estate unit — a hotel room, suite, or villa — inside a branded resort.
 The sale deed is executed in your name at the sub-registrar office, with a unique unit identification.
 You are the legal owner of that specific unit.

-Simultaneously, you sign a registered long-term lease agreement (typically 10 to 20 years) that leases the unit back to the developer or hotel operator.
+Simultaneously, you sign a registered Sale-Leaseback agreement that leases the unit back to the developer or hotel operator.
 The operator runs the property as a hotel; you receive a contractually fixed annual rental income — typically 8% to 10% — regardless of how the hotel performs.
 Payments are made quarterly.

 What is fractional ownership?